jim-junior/jim-junior.github.io/src/components/blog/blogs/building-a-kubernetes-operator.md

 ### Controller Runtime

-Controller Runtime is a set of libraries and tools in the Kubernetes ecosystem, designed to simplify the process of building and managing Kubernetes controllers and operators.
-It’s part of the Kubernetes Operator SDK and is widely used to develop custom controllers that can manage Kubernetes resources, including custom resources (CRDs).
+Kubernetes provides a set of tools to build native Controllers and these are Known as the Controller Runtime.

+Lets take a deep look into the Controller runtime because its what we shall be using to build out Operators

 ## A Deep look into the Controller Runtime

 Controller Runtime is a set of libraries and tools in the Kubernetes ecosystem, designed to simplify the process of building and managing Kubernetes controllers and operators.
 It’s part of the Kubernetes Operator SDK and is widely used to develop custom controllers that can manage Kubernetes resources, including custom resources (CRDs).

 Controller Runtime provides a structured framework for controller logic, handling many of the lower-level details of working with the Kubernetes API, so developers can focus more on defining the behavior of the controller and less on boilerplate code.
-It is written in Go and builds on the Kubernetes client-go libraries.
+It is written in Go and builds on the Kubernetes `client-go` libraries.

 ### Key Components of Controller Runtime

 The Controller Runtime has several key components that streamline the process of building and running Kubernetes controllers.
 Together, these components create a robust framework for building Kubernetes controllers.

 The Manager initiates and manages other components; the Controller defines reconciliation logic; the Client simplifies API interactions; the Cache optimizes resource access; Event Sources and Watches enable event-driven behavior; and the Reconcile Loop ensures continuous alignment with the desired state.
 These components make it easier to build controllers and operators that efficiently manage Kubernetes resources, allowing for custom automation and orchestration at scale.

 #### Manager